DLR-RM/BlenderProc/README.md

 #### Debugging with PyCharm Professional

-In Pycharm, go to `Edit configurations...` and crate a new configuration based on `Python Debug Server`.
+In Pycharm, go to `Edit configurations...` and create a [new configuration](https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-debug-config) based on `Python Debug Server`.
-The configuration will show you, specifically for your version, which pip packge to install and which code to add into the script.
+The configuration will show you, specifically for your version, which pip package to install and which code to add into the script.
 The following assumes Pycharm 2021.3:

 First, install the `pydevd-pycharm` package in blenders python environment.
-Unfortunately, the package cannot be installed into a custom separate packages folder, therefore, make sure to add `--not-use-custom-package-path`.
+Unfortunately, the package cannot be installed into our custom separate packages folder, therefore, make sure to add `--not-use-custom-package-path`.

 ```
 blenderproc pip install pydevd-pycharm~=212.5457.59 --not-use-custom-package-path